 To review projects by government agencies and private parties which have the potential to affect fisheries resources, provide technical advice or decisions to mitigate effects on these resources, and provide landowners and other private parties with technical advice and information to sustain and enhance fisheries resources.
-Objective accomplished, seven 310 applications were processed; water level recommendations were made to Department of Natural Resource for rehabing dam and spillway at Bear Paw Reservoir; other related activities are presented.
+Objective accomplished, seven 310 applications were processed; water level recommendations were made to Department of Natural Resource for rehabilitating the dam and spillway at Bear Paw Reservoir; other related activities are presented.
+Assisted with negotiations with the Rocky Boy Indian reservation regarding water rights.